Why is Akshardham so special?

 The entry to the complex is open from 9.30 am to 6.30pm (closed every Monday).

 Presented basic information should not be the base to demand anything inside the complex as they can change.
-That is why before visiting Akshardham complex, I recommend you to visit the official the official website akshardham.com to confirm.
+That is why before visiting Akshardham complex, I recommend you to visit the official website akshardham.com.